 If a plant has been planted newly and is growing slowly, then you can suspect that there are insufficient nitrogen fixation.
 This is commonly seen with beans and alfalfa.
 Poor fixation is attributed to the lack of native Rhizobium to nodulate the legume, but the cause can also be poor plant nutrition and other plant stresses that inhibit nitrogen fixation.
 Generally small nodules are going to be present after 2-3 weeks after germination.

-To know all about Rhizobium download our learning app from this link now.
+To know all about Rhizobium download BYJU’S the learning app.